-Weight = force upon an object due to gravity
+• Weight = force upon an object due to gravity: weight = mg

-In fact, weight = mg
+Often weight and mass are used interchangeably in every-day life, but in physics, there is a fundamental difference.

-- Often weight and mass are used interchangeably in everyday life, but in physics, there is a fundamental difference. - Eg. In outer space, there is no gravity so everything has zero weight.
+• E.g. In outer space, there is no gravity so everything has zero weight.
 But, things still have mass.
-Shaking an object back and forth gives sense of how massive it is because you sense the inertia of it.
+Shaking an object back and forth gives sense of how massive it is because you sense the inertia of it without working against gravity - horizontal changes in motion sense mass, not weight.